cardstack/cardstack/packages/cardpay-sdk/README.md

 ### `RewardPool.getProofs`

 The `GetProofs` API is used to retrieve proofs that are used to claim rewards from tally; proofs are similar arcade coupons that are collected to claim a prize.
-A proof can only be used by the EOA-owner; Once a proof is used it cannot be it will be `knownClaimed=true` and it cannot be re-used.
+A proof can only be used by the EOA-owner.
+Once a proof is used (i.e. `knownClaimed=true`) it cannot be re-used. `isValid` is a flag that checks if a proof is still valid.
+Assuming a proof has not been claimed, `isValid=false` means that a proof can no longer be claimed -- typically, to mean that the proof has expired.

 ```js
 interface Proof {